smals-belgium/shared-myhealth-wc-integration/README.md

 This module defines the types used to describe the inputs and outputs exposed by the MyHealth Web Components.

+It also provides a web component documentation template (markdown) at: [README-component.template.md](README-component.template.md).

 Please refer to the specification located at the root of this repository, under `myhealth-webcomponent-specification-vX.Y.pdf`

 ### `componentSpecVersion`